Philanthropy Supporting Positive Social Change

 One of the ways we plan to contribute to social change is by adopting a more targeted granting program.

-It also provides opportunities for innovative organisations to explore ideas and test new service models within our six key Impact Areas.
+It also provides opportunities for innovative organisations to explore ideas and test new service models within our four key Impact Areas.
 With this granting approach, we will support organisations or projects that intend to facilitate real change in people facing social and economic disadvantage.

 To learn more about our model of social change philanthropy, please contact our grants team on 9633 0021.